TallKite/linnstrument-firmware/README.md

 You can back up various settings and/or share them with others via midi files.
 The 6 memories, the 3 custom light patterns, the 16 audience messages, microtonal data, and all settings combined.
 A memory or light pattern imports in about 1 second, doable on stage in between songs.
 You can use the clip launcher (see below) to trigger an import on stage, giving you dozens of memories, one for each song on the set list!
 Check the LinnWiki for export-request files and importable settings files.

   *Details: To import, download a settings file from the wiki.
-On your LinnStrument, set Allow Importing to YES.
+On your LinnStrument, set Allow Importing to IMP.
 In your DAW, set the output of a midi track to your LinnStrument.
 Load the settings file into that track and press play.
 Your LinnStrument should scroll "IMPORT SUCCESS".
+To stop the scrolling, tap anywhere.
 If you see "IMPORT FAILURE", try again.
 If you don't see anything, see troubleshooting #9 below.*

   *To import a custom light pattern, before you press play, you must first display the one you want to overwrite.
 To import an audience message, before you press play, you must first load for editing the one you want to overwrite.
 (You needn't actually edit it.)*